 - The board has a circle in the center

 - There are 4 diagonal arrows pointing towards the pockets at the four corners.

-- There are base lines on four sides with red circles (base circle) at the end of every base line.
+- There are baselines on four sides with red circles (base circles) at the end of every baseline.

-- The coins are arranged inside the circle at the center and struck with the striker.
+- The coins are arranged inside the circle at the center and struck by the striker.

 In each round, the players use the striker to knock these pieces into the board's pockets.
 The objective of the carrom game is to sink all of your carrom men, using the striker, in any of the pockets (called pocketing) before your opponent.
 Your turn continues for as long as you are pocketing your carrom men.

 As you know, the striker is used to hit the coins.